Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Qualified applicant with research topic fitting the scope of TuDMM can apply.

-Apply here for right to study
+Apply here for right to study (Autumn 2025 Call)

 How to apply the right to study for a doctoral degree:

-The right to study for a doctoral degree is applied for by filling in an electronic form in the My Studyinfo service and attaching the required additional documents (specified below under Attachments to the application).
-The form will be accessible as the application period begins on 28 August 2024 and closes at 4:00 pm (local time in Finland) on 13 September 2024.
-A link to the electronic form will be published on the website of the graduate school.
+The right to study for a doctoral degree is applied for by filling out an electronic form in the Studyinfo service and attaching the required additional documents (specified below under ”Attachments to the application”).
+The form will be accessible as the application period begins on 29 August 2025 and closes at 4:00 pm (local time in Finland) on 12 September 2025.
+A link to the University of Turku Graduate School website where the application forms are published.

-The fixed-term doctoral researcher position under an employment contract with UTUGS and/or iCANDOC doctoral education pilot project is applied for by filling in an electronic form in the University of Turku recruitment system (TalentAdore) and attaching the required additional documents specified in Attachments to the Application below.
-The form will be accessible as the application period begins on 28 August 2024 and closes on 13 September 2024 at 4 pm (local time in Finland).
+The fixed-term doctoral researcher position under an employment contract with UTUGS is applied for by filling out an electronic form in the University of Turku recruitment system (TalentAdore) and attaching the required additional documents specified in ”Attachments to the application” below.
+The form will be accessible as the application period begins on 29 August 2025 and closes on 12 September 2025 at 4 pm (local time in Finland).

 The fixed-term positions are announced at the beginning of the application period in the the Open Vacancies at the University of Turku website and on the website of the graduate school.

 A person selected for the fixed-term position is required to have an active right to study in the Doctoral Programme in the Turku Doctoral Programme of Molecular Medicine.
-If you have not yet been granted a right to study, you must apply for a right to pursue a doctoral degree in the the Turku Doctoral Programme of Molecular Medicine by filling in an electronic form in My Studyinfo service (for details, please, see section How to apply the right to study for a doctoral degree above).
+If you have not yet been granted the right to study, you must apply for the right to pursue a doctoral degree in the Turku Doctoral Programme of Molecular Medicine by filling out an electronic form in Studyinfo service (for details, please, see section ”How to apply the right to study for a doctoral degree” above).

-Attachments to the Application
+Attachments to the application(s)

-If you are applying for a right to pursue a doctoral degree, you are required to submit attachments 1-5 and if needed also the attachments 6-9.
-If you already have a right to study and you are only applying for a fixed-term doctoral researcher position under an employment contract with UTUGS, you are expected to submit attachments 1–3. iCANDOC-pilot applicants who already have the right to study for a doctoral degree, must submit Appendix 9 in addition to appendices 1-3, i.e., a condensed CV (maximum 2 pages) of one dissertation supervisor and a list of publications for the years 2022-2024.
+If you are applying for a right to pursue a doctoral degree, you are required to submit attachments 1-5 and if needed, also the attachments 6-8.
+If you already have a right to study and you are only applying for a fixed-term doctoral researcher position under an employment contract with UTUGS, you are expected to submit attachments 1–3.
+(In addition, in TalentAdore a degree certificate and study transcript from a previous degree must be attached to the application due to system technical reasons).

 • a summary of the research plan (max 1000 characters) and